drhelius/Gearboy/README.md

 ----------

-Gearboy is a Nintendo Game Boy / GameBoy Color emulator written in C++.
+Gearboy is a Nintendo Game Boy / GameBoy Color emulator written in C++ that runs on iOS, Raspberry Pi, Mac, Windows and Linux.

-The main focus of this emulator is readability of source code.
-Nevertheless, it has a high compatibility ratio.
+The main focus of this emulator is readability of source code with a high compatibility ratio.

 A lot of effort has gone into this in order to follow OOP and keep it as simple and efficient as possible.